Dr Stephen R Taylor

 Hacking the Milky Way to forge a nanohertz gravitational wave detector

 Some pulsars spin as fast as a kitchen blender, whipping beams of radiation into our line of sight to be detected in our radio telescopes as a "pulse".
 These cosmic lighthouses are incredibly stable.
-By tracking timing deviations, we can search for the fingerprint of nanohertz gravitational waves that distort spacetime between the pulsar and the Earth.
+By tracking timing deviations, we haved searched, and found evidence for, the fingerprint of nanohertz gravitational waves that distort spacetime between the pulsar and the Earth.
 These timing deviations are correlated across all pulsars in the Milky Way, allowing us to sit at the center of a vast detector web.
+I chaired NANOGrav's gravitational-wave detection working group for several years.
+More recently, I co-led the analysis campaign that found first evidence for nanohertz-frequency gravitational waves.
+At the beginning of 2023, I was elected as Chair of NANOGrav, and made the announcement of our evidence alongside several colleagues, as well as Kip Thorne and Jocelyn Bell-Burnell.

 My academic path, interests, metrics, and publications